wanghaisheng/responsive-landing-page-starter/content/blog/en/voice-api-speech-recognition-now-in-general-availability.md

 ### Call ID Is Now Optional

 Unlike DTMF input, call (also known as _leg_) ID was a mandatory parameter for ASR.
-That was a bit inconvenient since you had to construct NCCO dynamically on the fly.
+That was a bit inconvenient since you had to construct the NCCO dynamically on the fly.

 Now the `uuid` parameter is optional, with the first leg in the call as the default, which fits the majority of ASR use-cases like IVR or voice bots.
 These use cases typically have a single leg in the call, either inbound from PSTN to the application, or outbound from application to the PSTN phone number.